hufu6371/huanfu/index.md

 Greetings!
 I obtained my Ph.D. degree from The University of Sydney (USYD) in April 2019.
 Thanks to the continuous guidance, support and encoragement of my supervisor Prof. Dacheng Tao, and co-supervisors Dr. Chaohui Wang and Dr. Mingming Gong.
 Piror to that, I got my bachelor degree from University of Science and Technology of China (USTC) in July 2014.

-**Research Interests:** Computer Vision (Semantic Segmentation, Depth Estimation, and Boundary Detection *etc.*), Domain Adapation, Generative Adversarial Network.
+**Research:** Computer Vision (Semantic Segmentation, Depth Estimation, and Boundary Detection *etc.*), Domain Adapation, Generative Adversarial Network.

 **Email:** hufu6371@uni.sydney.edu.au